 I have always believed in helping others help themselves.
 Furthermore, I know that knowledge is power and that communicating with the dream world and the spirit world often results in clients’ empowerment.
 My other goal is always to help people raise their conscious awareness and connect deeply with their soul and spirit and to mother nature and her creatures.

-I was born in Oklahoma in the late sixties and grew up in a small farm town where my dad practiced medicine at the local hospital and my mother, a full time home maker and former teacher, made a good life for us, including my younger brother.
+I was born in Oklahoma in the late sixties and grew up in a medium-size farm town where my dad practiced medicine at the local hospital and my mother, a full time home maker and former teacher, made a good life for us, including my younger brother.

 I was very fortunate to be able to go to an excellent college near Dallas, Texas, where I was able to fully manifest a love of learning and I developed a fascination with the field of psychology.
 Subsequently I went to graduate school in Pennsylvania and finally finished my Ph.D. in clinical psychology in 1999.
 While at Duquesne University I developed a love for teaching, and I’ve spent the last twenty or so years refining that craft, teaching various psychology courses all around the country, since, it turns out, I have significant wanderlust in my veins.